 Let’s assume that is true as Judge Nazarian’s opinion does.
 It puts plaintiff’s counsel in a tough spot, to be sure.
 I have had clients disappear after I had sent a demand package to the insurance company.
 Now, if I come clean with the insurance company and say I can’t find my client, that is a sure tell to them that my client is unlikely to make it through the litigation process.
 So what do I do?
 I just ignore their calls until I find my client.
 It makes me feel like an unprofessional jerk but I don’t really think I have a choice.

 But this is a far cry from dealing with an absent client in litigation where the statute of limitations has passed.
 Now let’s admit, this opinion does not give us the whole story.
 But I think absent compelling circumstances, you can’t just ignore defense counsel in hopes it goes away.
 I think the first thing to do is try to get relief from defense counsel.
 You can’t just ignore motions and deposition notices.
 Second, I think you have to run to the court and say, “Can I get a little latitude here while I try to track down the client?”
-Even filing a motion to withdrawal from the case would slow the train down.
+Even filing a motion to withdraw from the case would slow the train down.

 In any event, eventually she gets back in touch and they get unexecuted answers to discovery out on the deadline imposed by the court and executed responses a few days later.
 Now, I would think that would do it in most cases.
 But the P.G.
-County Circuit Court judge saw it different.
+County Circuit Court judge saw it differently.
 The judge (I’m not sure who it was) correctly applied the five factors articulated by the Court of Special Appeals in Hossainkhail v.
 Gebrehiwot:

 - whether the disclosure violation was technical or substantial;